 Grab the vinegar (sorry there isn’t a way to get around egg coloring and void the vinegar smell) and read on for recipes to create your favorite colors from your kitchen to make every Easter basket smile like a spring rainbow.

 Blueberries are the obvious choice but purple cabbage also lets off plenty of blue when cooked.
+You may already have purple cabbage on hand to serve with an Easter ham or pork roast.
+All produce in your produce drawer may be a hidden gem for egg coloring!

 You may also like 10 best kitchen tools under $20 (that all do more than one job!)